RTL-SDR Tutorial: Cheap ADS-B Aircraft RADAR

 The decoders mentioned above all send the decoded ADS-B data through a local (or public if desired) network connection.
 There are a few software options available for receiving this network data and displaying it.
 Here we show four of the most popular, three are free, and one is paid with a trial option.

 Virtual radar server is free software which displays plane positions in a browser window using Google maps.
 The map can then be shared with other people over the internet if desired.
 The ADSB# tutorial in this pdf file file written by Henry Forte explains how to set up Virtual Radar Server with ADSB# easily.
 Virtual radar server can be downloaded from here.

-A live example of a public virtual radar server of french air traffic can be found here (note that this link may not always work).
-You can also search in Google using the string inurl:"VirtualRadar/GoogleMap.htm" to find more public Virtual Radar Servers.
+You can also search in Google using the string inurl:"VirtualRadar/GoogleMap.htm" to find public Virtual Radar Servers.

 One big advantage to using PlanePlotter is that it has a multilateration option which can be unlocked either by regularly contributing ADS-B data to their servers, or by paying 12 euros a year.
 Multilateration is a method which is used to estimate positions of planes that are broadcasting ADS-B signals without position data.
 PlanePlotter can be downloaded from here.

-adsbSCOPE is another free ADS-B radar program but with network sharing options.
+The adsbSCOPE software is another free ADS-B radar program with network sharing options.
 You can download ADS-B data which is shared by other adsbSCOPE users to augment your own local radar setup.
-This allows you to have a global air radar. adsbSCOPE can be downloaded from the bottom of this page.
+This allows you to have a global air radar. adsbSCOPE can be downloaded from the bottom of this linked page.